superChing/elasticmining.github.io/_posts/2015-12-11-kafka-high-level-consumer.md

 //you can using the new String(bytes) msgs.foreach(msg=>println(new String(msg)))
 ```
-we hope above gives you a certain understanding of how to implement Kafka’s High Level Consumer in Scala.
+We hope above gives you a certain understanding of how to implement Kafka’s High Level Consumer in Scala.
 Good luck!!
 ##References
 * [Consumer Group Example](https://cwiki.apache.org/confluence/display/KAFKA/Consumer+Group+Example)

 * [Kafka.org](http://kafka.apache.org/)
-layout: post
-title: How to use Kafka’s High Level Consumer in Scala
-categories: kafka
-abstract: "For a Kafka's beginner, it's not easy to source online examples that demonstrate how to use High Level Consumer API with Scala.
-So, here you are, below is a short introduction of this."
-comments: true
-tags: []
-image:
-  feature:
-  credit:
-  creditlink:
-date: 2015-12-07T23:11:41+08:00
-author: mark yang
----